vesellov/visio2python/README.md

 I would like here to tell you about another way to write programs.
 Certainly nothing fundamentally new in science, I will not open.
-But I created a utility called **visio2python** that really helps me during development of http://datahaven.net and http://bitpie.net projects, so it might be usefull for other developers.
+But I created a small utility called **visio2python** that really helps me during development of the [BitDust](http://bitdust.io) project, so it might be usefull for other developers.

 The tool **visio2python** generates [Python](http://python.org) code from graphical diagrams created in [Microsoft Visio](http://en.wikipedia.org/wiki/Microsoft_Visio).